 Full transparency in rates and fees is a must, otherwise you could get stuck for years with a less-than-excellent factoring service.

 Make sure you’re comfortable with the flat processing fee as well as the continued charges as you wait for customers to pay.

 If your client took many months to pay, calculate how much of a profit (if any) you’d make in that situation.

 It’s also vital that you read the fine print before signing any contract.

 There can be huge penalties upwards of thousands of dollars for ending your contract or stopping automatic renewal.

 If you don’t pick a factoring company with reasonable penalties, you might never be able to afford to leave your contract!

-In order to expedite the process, you should have certain documents ready before applying.
+In order to expedite the process, you should have certain documents ready before getting started.

-Here’s what you’ll need to apply for invoice factoring:
+Here’s what you’ll need to request invoice factoring: